Spain Beyond the Mainland: Exploring the Hidden Treasures of Spain's Overseas Territories

 The Balearic Islands

-Situated in the western Mediterranean Sea, the Balearic Islands consist of four main islands: Mallorca, Ibiza, Menorca, and Formentera.
+The Balearic Islands, nestled in the western Mediterranean Sea, consist of four main islands: Mallorca, Ibiza, Menorca, and Formentera.
 Each island offers its unique charm and attractions, making them popular tourist destinations.

 Mallorca